dailystory/docs/articles/features/emails.md

 > In fact while DailyStory can be used to send bulk emails, we don't recommend it.

-Additionally, DailyStory supports integration with several transaction email systems.
-Our transactional email platform of choice is [Mailgun](https://www.mailgun.com) and unless you select an alternative all of your emails will be sent through our [Mailgun integration](/integrations/mailgun).
+Additionally, DailyStory supports integration with several transactional email systems.
+Our transactional email platform of choice is [Mailgun](https://www.mailgun.com).

+> Unless you select an alternative all of your emails will be sent through our [Mailgun integration](/integrations/mailgun) with a sending domain of dailystory.net.

 ## Creating and Editing Emails
-Creating and editing emails with the DailyStory email editor is simple an intuitive.
+Creating and editing emails with the DailyStory email editor is simple and intuitive.

 On the top menu select Content > Emails: